swiftlang/swift-package-manager/Documentation/Registry.md

 Host: packages.example.com
 Accept: application/vnd.swift.registry.v1
 ```

+A client MUST provide a URL for the `url` query parameter.
+When no `url` parameter is specified,
+a server SHOULD respond with a status code of `400` (Bad Request).

 If one or more package identifiers are associated with the specified URL,
 a server SHOULD respond with a status code of `200` (OK)